 Numerous benefits can be obtained from Court‐Annexed Arbitration:

-- Arbitration is held relatively early in the case, parties can save time and money.
+- Arbitration takes place early in the case and parties can save time and money.

-- The process is fair, as a neutral assessment of the case is made by a qualified, impartial attorney.
+- Parties receive a neutral assessment of the case by a qualified, impartial attorney or retired judge from the Court’s Panel of Arbitrators.

 - An absolute right to a full trial is preserved.